alexindata/workoutQualityRecognition/workoutQualRecognitionML.md

 The random forest model (rfMod) outperformed the generalized booting model (gbmMod) on in-sample accuracy, 0.9923560 vs 0.9622918, and was thus selected.

-The R code chunk and output for machine learning model training and selection are below.
+See R code chunk and output below for model training and selection.

 ```r